 I plunged back into the greatest Brazilian hits and I realized that some had become absolutely timeless for me.

 I think I will always associate this song with my very first day in São Paulo since I heard it for the first time the day of my arrival.

 - Vermelho, Fafa de Belém

-The meaning of this song has never been very clear but it has been sometimes polemical since its title “red” was often associated with a political movement.
+The meaning of this song has never been very clear to me but it has been sometimes polemical since its title “red” was often associated with a political movement.

 In any case, in many interviews, the Amazonian interpreter remained vague as to the meaning of the text.

 - Aquarela do Brasil, repeated many time by several singers